RuanCristoffer/first-form/README.md

 <h1>Project Form</h1>
-  <p>The project is a form with functionality to receive questions and answers by email and phone. .<br>
+  <p>The project is a simple form with functionality to receive questions and answers by email and phone. <br>
 Project still under improvement, functionality only for web computers.</p>
 <br>
 <h2>technologies used:</h2>